 sudo testdisk

-- Go ahead to choose the option that creates a new log file for you.
+- Choose the option that creates a new log file for you.

-- This tool will indicate the type of partition found on your hard drive, so you can have a guide on what you ought to choose.
-Now, unless you are sure beyond all reasonable doubts that the hint given by testdisk is wrong, take note to choose the partition type suggested to you by the tool.
+- This tool will indicate the type of partition found on your hard drive so you can have a guide on your choice.
+Now, unless you are sure beyond all reasonable doubt that the hint given by TestDisk is wrong, take note to choose the partition type suggested to you by the tool.

 - Using the up/down arrows, choose the specified partition.
 Then, using the right/left arrows, go to the bottom of the terminal and choose the undelete option.